News & Ideas

 To simplify what we offer, we’ve created two go-to-market brands.

-Will be part of “Talent Hidden in Plain Sight: Identifying Great Talent in Unexpected Places” panel.
+Was part of “Talent Hidden in Plain Sight: Identifying Great Talent in Unexpected Places” panel.

 Program will find and train software developers in Wichita, Kansas.